miacruz/miacruz/README.md

 - ⚡ Fun fact: ...
 -->

 My pronouns are [she/her](https://pronoun.is/she).
-I'm currently majoring in Computer Science at the University of San Francisco.
+I'm currently majoring in Design and minoring in Computer Science and Philippine Studies at the University of San Francisco.